 This programme has helped shape best practice in trust fundraising for hundreds of fundraisers from virtually all of the top 100 charities in the UK, from Cancer Research UK to Blind Veterans.
 These four courses equip fundraisers with the essential skills required to raise funds from charitable trusts and other high-value donors.
 Each course is valuable in its own right, but we offer a discounted package called the Skilled Grantseeker Programme.

 This course is ideal for all grantseekers who have to grapple with understanding funders’ accounts and explain their own with conviction.
 We will take you gently through the terminology and the numbers.
 Your understanding of accounts will shift from being a mystery to a powerful fundraising tool.
 We ran this event in partnership with Moore Kingston Smith on 11th February 2020.
-This course was fully booked and we are planning a new date for September 2020 – we will update you soon on the website.
+We hope to run another event in 2020, but, if this is not possible we will convert the training to an online version.

 We also run courses in partnership with other providers.
 Usually these are programmes which are not offered by Fundraising Training Ltd, or are in locations we want to reach out to.